pnxtech/umf/umf.md

 <a name="For-on-behalf-of"></a>
 ### 2.2.13 For - on behalf of

-The `for` field is used to indicate who a message is being send on behalf of.
+The `for` field is used to indicate who a message is being sent on behalf of.
 This helps support the use-case where a message may not be sent by an actual client but instead created by a service on behalf of a client.
-In this case routable information needs to be sent to help associate the entity which may ultimately require notification.
+In this case, routable information needs to be sent to help associate the entity which may ultimately require notification.

 The value of the `for` field is left up to the host application, but the use of unique hashes are recommended.

 <a name="Via-sent-through"></a>
 ### 2.2.14 Via - sent through

 The presence of a `via` field indicates that the message was sent via an intermediary such as a router.
-When sending replies it's often useful to send the reply to the intermediary for routing.
+When sending replies, it's often useful to send the reply to the intermediary for routing.

 The format of the `via` field should be the same as `to` and `from` fields.